The closest a recording has come to live.

 - 06

-Like Dolby — for live music.
+Like Dolby — different solution.

 Dolby